- Oracle resources have the nerve to talk about the “lock-in” of cloud service providers like AWS.

 - ..but far less lock-in is bad if the vendor that does it is not Oracle.

-- But then if Oracle acquires that vendor, then the lock-in automagically becomes a good thing again.
+- But then if Oracle acquires that vendor, the lock-in automagically becomes a good thing again.

 Does that all make sense?

 That is hypocrisy!
-It is now one of the most important exam questions at Oracle.
+It is now one of the most crucial exam questions at Oracle.

 Only those with the highest level of hypocrisy are good fits for Oracle.
 You must be able to say (with a straight face) that..